 Probate records are very personal in nature and finding wills offers a rare opportunity to actually 'hear' the words of your ancestor.
 In most cases, a will is the only written record that will have been left by our ancestors (even though it may have been written by a solicitor).

-Information you May Discover by Tracing Wills
+Information you May Discover by Tracing copies of Wills

 Use probate specialists IWC for locating wills and for a low-cost, one off fee you can have all this information at your fingertips.